Reed–Solomon error correction: Decoding beyond the error-correction bound

 In 1999, Madhu Sudan and Venkatesan Guruswami at MIT published "Improved Decoding of Reed–Solomon and Algebraic-Geometry Codes" introducing an algorithm that allowed for the correction of errors beyond half the minimum distance of the code.
 It applies to Reed–Solomon codes and more generally to algebraic geometric codes.
 This algorithm produces a list of codewords (it is a list-decoding algorithm) and is based on interpolation and factorization of polynomials over GF(2^{m}) and its extensions.

+In 2023, coding theorists showed that Reed-Solomon codes defined over random evaluation points can achieve achieve list decoding capacity (up to n - k errors) over linear size alphabets with high probability.
+These results do not provide an algorithm for performing the decoding.

 Soft-decoding

 The algebraic decoding methods described above are hard-decision methods, which means that for every symbol a hard decision is made about its value.
 For example, a decoder could associate with each symbol an additional value corresponding to the channel demodulator's confidence in the correctness of the symbol.
 The advent of LDPC and turbo codes, which employ iterated soft-decision belief propagation decoding methods to achieve error-correction performance close to the theoretical limit, has spurred interest in applying soft-decision decoding to conventional algebraic codes.
 In 2003, Ralf Koetter and Alexander Vardy presented a polynomial-time soft-decision algebraic list-decoding algorithm for Reed–Solomon codes, which was based upon the work by Sudan and Guruswami.

 In 2016, Steven J. Franke and Joseph H. Taylor published a novel soft-decision decoder.